xai-org/xai-sdk-python/README.md

 The xAI SDK supports multi-turn conversations with a simple `append` method to manage conversation history, making it ideal for interactive applications.

-You first create a `chat` instance, then start `append`ing messages to it, before finally calling `sample` to yield a response from the model.
-Whilst the underlying API's are still stateless this approach makes it easy to manage the message history.
+First, create a `chat` instance, start `append`ing messages to it, and finally call `sample` to yield a response from the model.
+While the underlying APIs are still stateless, this approach makes it easy to manage the message history.

 ```python
 from xai_sdk import Client